Pulling Double Booty: Reception

-"Pulling Double Booty" was met with mixed response from television critics and fans alike.
+"Pulling Double Booty" was met with mixed responses from television critics and fans alike.

 Steve Heisler of The A.V.
-Club gave it a positive review, going on to write, "I never thought I'd be writing the following words: I…thought they did an okay job with the whole "incest" thing.
+Club gave it a positive review, writing, "I never thought I'd be writing the following words: I…thought they did an okay job with the whole "incest" thing.
 Yeah, Hayley falls for a guy who's Stan's exact double, but Francine's reenactment of prison shanking [...], Stan and Hayley's uncomfortable dinner and even Stan's momentary excitement that Hayley had found someone of whom he [...] approved worked in the episode's favor.
 They didn't hammer us with the Stan-lookalike aspect, only played it for maximum [...] comedic effect."
 Heisler also praised the subplot of the episode, saying, "I enjoyed Steve's momentary career as a chicken sexer, complete with Roger's cock-fighting hijack–wow, I guess I never thought I'd be writing those words either."
-He went on to give the episode a B−, the lowest grade of the night, tying with King of the Hill episode "A Bill Full of Dollars", but scoring lower than The Simpsons episode "Homer and Lisa Exchange Cross Words" and Family Guy episode "Tales of a Third Grade Nothing".
+He went on to give the episode a B−, the lowest grade of the night, tying with the King of the Hill episode "A Bill Full of Dollars", but scoring lower than The Simpsons episode "Homer and Lisa Exchange Cross Words" and the Family Guy episode "Tales of a Third Grade Nothing".

-The Parents Television Council, a conservative media watchdog group that are frequent critics of American Dad, as well as all other television programs produced by Seth MacFarlane – including Family Guy and The Cleveland Show – named "Pulling Double Booty" the "Worst TV Show of the Week" for the week of November 22, 2008.
+The Parents Television Council, a conservative media watchdog group that is a frequent critic of American Dad, as well as other television programs produced by Seth MacFarlane—including Family Guy and The Cleveland Show—named "Pulling Double Booty" the "Worst TV Show of the Week" for the week of November 22, 2008.

-In a negative review for the episode, the group criticized the episode for "sexually explicit dialogue and a nauseating incestuous plot", and went on to write, "So far, nothing has been more disturbing than the repugnant plot of the November 16th [...] episode of American Dad."
+In a negative review for the episode, the group criticized it for "sexually explicit dialogue and a nauseating incestuous plot", and wrote, "So far, nothing has been more disturbing than the repugnant plot of the November 16th [...] episode of American Dad."
 In conclusion of their review, they wrote, "Thankfully, Stan never sleeps with his own daughter.
 And technically, sleeping with Bill wouldn’t have been incest.
 Yet, no amount of hair-splitting will make this episode any less cringe-inducing."